StreetSupport/gmhan/content/news-and-events/we-are-recruiting.md

 event: true
 title: We are recruiting!
 publishDate: 2024-05-08T11:48:17.082Z
+eventCard:
+  name: Apply to be the new GMHAN Lived Experience Coordinator
+  location: We are recruiting for a new role to support co-production in the
+    GMHAN, find out about how to apply
+  date: Philippa Iwnicki
 content:
   body: >-
     Do you have a personal understanding of how lived experience of homelessness